-The UNESCO Open Educational Resources website has reports, openly-licensed materials and other useful tools for preparing your project to be reused by the public in a range of exciting ways, along with how to promote your materials for educational reuse.
-2.1
+The UNESCO open Educational Resources website has reports, openly-licensed materials and other useful tools for preparing your project to be reused by the public in a range of exciting ways.
+It includes how to promote your materials for educational reuse.